GitHubonline1396529/printAcat/README.md

 # printAcat

-This program prints an ASCII art of a cat in the terminal using various ASCII characters.
+This program is about a cat in terminal.

+Her name is "printA" .

-The output is like the following :
+The output of this program is like the following :

 ```